ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 However, what is most important is not the number of possibilities.
 It is the time that an attacker would need to successfully break your key.
 That’s where KDF enters the game.

-KDF, or **Key Derivation Function** is a way to have a stronger key, even if your entropy is low.
+KDF, or **Key Derivation Function**, is a way to have a stronger key, even if your entropy is low.

-Imagine that you want to generate a seed, and the attacker knows that there are 10.000.000 possibilities.
+Imagine that you want to generate a seed, and the attacker knows that there are 10,000,000 possibilities.
 Such a seed would be normally cracked pretty easily.

 But what if you could make the enumeration slower?
-A KDF is a hash function that waste computing resources on purpose.
+A KDF is a hash function that wastes computing resources on purpose.
 Here is an example:

 ```cs